HenrikSamuelsson/Head-First-Java-2nd-Edition/README.md

 # Head First Java
 Notes and exercises related to the book Head First Java, 2nd Edition.

+# Exercise Solutions
+Discussions and links to code for various exercises from the book.
 ## Chapter 1 - A Quick Dip
 ### Page 9 - Writing a class with main
 Typing, compiling and running of a program called [MyFirstApp](/workspace/Ch01 My First App/src/MyFirstApp.java).
 The output of this program will be: